Timdark/weather-station/README.md

 - forecast
 - different time new data get (OWM and room temp)
 - background image
-- stuff locations in tft screen
+- object placement on the screen
 - more modular fuctions